balisujohn/localpilot/README.md

 ## How to use

 ### Quick Install
-If you want it to work as fast as possible, you can install via the pre-built vsix files provided in the most recent release:
+If you want to set it up with as little hassle as possible, you can install via the pre-built vsix files provided in the most recent release:

 Go to [`Releases`](https://github.com/balisujohn/localpilot/releases/), then download the latex vsix file and install in from the vscode/vscodium extensions tab.
 Note this is in beta and really unpolished.